 Marine Renewable Energy

-Power from ocean waves
+Power from ocean waves and wind

-From early proof-of-concept testing to ongoing public engagement and education, Oregon Sea Grant is playing a part in efforts to develop renewable energy from the ocean waves - while minimizing the conflicts with other ocean uses.
+From early proof-of-concept testing to ongoing public engagement and education, Oregon Sea Grant is playing a part in efforts to develop renewable energy from the ocean waves and wind - while minimizing the conflicts with other ocean uses.

 Starting in 2003, Sea Grant seed money helped fund pioneering scientific and engineering work by OSU researchers Annette Von Jouanne and the late Alan Wallace which determined that the motion of the waves can be harnessed to generate electricity.